 Another great thing about this pad is how durable it is.
 You can be sure to play it for a long time without requiring a replacement.

-Even better, it features a pair of 5A drum sticks.
+It features a pair of 5A drum sticks.
 They are not as well built and sturdy, but they do what they are made for.
 Well, the fact that you won’t need to buy drumsticks initially should be encouraging.

 Generally, this is one practice drum pad I would recommend to any beginner.
 It comes with all you need to set your gear in place.
-Even though it is not double-side, the one side still serves just fine.
+Even though it is not double-sided, the one side still serves just fine.